C-Loftus/sight-free-talon/readme.md

 # Sight-Free-Talon

-Use Talon while not needing to look at your computer.
-Especially helpful for those with vision impairment, blindness, eye strain, or those who prefer alternative computer interaction.
+Use Talon non-visually.
+Intended to be universal for all abilities, but especially helpful for those with eye strain, vision impairment, or blindness.
 Provides functionality to:

 - echo back dictation
 - speak info on context switch (mode, app, window, etc.)